-I am an assistant professor in the department of Anthropology, Geography, and Environmental Studies at California State University, East Bay, where I teach courses across all disciplines on the un-ceded territories of Chochenyo-Ohlone peoples.
+I am an assistant professor in the department of Anthropology, Geography, and Environmental Studies at California State University, East Bay, where I teach courses across all disciplines on the unceded territories of Chochenyo Ohlone peoples.
 As a settler of Eastern European Jewish descent, my pedagogy and scholarship are guided by anti-colonialism.
-My research is focused on the socioecology of small-scale subsistence practices, such as anthropogenic (prescribed and cultural) fire, and the political ecology of colonial land management and Indigenous struggles for sovereignty.
-Through my doctoral education, I collaborated with Karuk and Yurok Indigenous peoples of the Klamath River watershed where I learned about Indigenous ecology, philosophy, and social movements.
+My research is focused on the socioecology of small-scale subsistence practices, such as prescribed and cultural fire, and the political ecology of colonial land management and Indigenous struggles for autonomy.
+Through my doctoral education, I collaborated with Karuk and Yurok Indigenous peoples of the Klamath River watershed where I learned about Indigenous ecology, philosophy and social movements.
 This work was supported by my training in ecology and anthropology at Stanford and Cornell universities, as well as fellowships and grants from the National Science Foundation and the Joint Fire Science Program.
 Preceding my graduate education, I developed STEM and participatory research teaching skills at the Lawrence Hall of Science, UC Berkeley.